NitrogenLinux/ntg-blog/_posts/2022-01-09-Welcome_to_Nitrogen_Blog.md

 ---
 layout: post
-title: Markdown Style Guide
+title: Welcome to Nitrogen Blog!
 ---

 Welcome to Nitrogen Blog!
+Here all updates related to Nitrogen will be posted!